AdaCore/training_material/courses/rust_essentials/200_error_handling/04-try_operator.rst

 "?" - the Try Operator
 ------------------------

-* Simplifies error propagation

-  * Problem: manually matching every :rust:`Result` leads to deeply nested code
-  * Solution: :rust:`?` operator provides a concise way to handle errors
+* Replaces repetitive match handling
+* Keeps code focused on the "happy path"

 * How it works